mkner/robo-time/docs/timing.rst

     Initiates a delay for the specified amount of time in milliseconds The underlying timing mechanism uses the most accurate, valid monotonic time available.
 This delay function can be used safely inside a process thread.
-It is an equivalent to the **arduino** delay function.
+It is named after the **arduino** delay function.

   :param delay_time: amount of time to delay (milliseconds)